 Train and miniature admirers will enjoy this museum that presents a huge set of trains, miniatures and hundreds of other toys.

 For a $10 fee, you can have tons of fun in the garden maze.
 It’s one of the largest ones in the Mid-Atlantic region.

 Those who love ziplining, climbing and overcoming obstacles, this challenging rope course will provide lots of fun and exercise.
 Cost = $11.

 The surrounding mountains provide miles of hiking trails.
 Shenandoah National Park is also just a short drive away.
 Check out this article on 14 Best Day Hikes in Shenandoah National Park that range anywhere from one to almost ten miles.
 If you are interested in observing wildlife, read more detailed information in this Shenandoah National Park Wildlife Watching Guide.

 I grew up in a small European country with over 1000 caves on its territory of which 13 are open for visiting and of which 5 are on the UNESCO list.
 So, when I hear ‘the most beautiful cave in the world’, I am intrigued, and I have my doubts.
 But as an avid cave visitor, I can honestly confirm, Luray Caverns are at the very top.
 From the moment you enter to the moment you come out to the daylight, you’ll be wowing and awing in amazement.
 Luray Caverns are superbly decorated in hundreds of towering columns, hanging stalactites, flow rock cascades, and multiple massive chambers.
-If you ever had to pick only one cave to visit in North America, make it Luray Caverns.
+There are several caverns in Virginia, but if you ever had to pick only one cave to visit in North America, make it Luray Caverns.